16 Mostly Free Things to do in Hervey Bay & the Fraser Coast

 What is Hervey Bay famous for?

-Hervey Bay is known as the whale watching capital of Australia because of the longer whale season (July to November) and high frequency of sightings compared to other destinations.
+Hervey Bay is known as the whale watching capital of Australia because of the longer whale season (July to November) and the high frequency of sightings compared to other destinations.
 It’s also the jump-off point for a trip to Fraser Island.

 However, there is more to do in Hervey Bay than just whale watching.
 Read on to see why we rave about this relaxing holiday destination.